 Individual therapy is a critical component of treatment for drug and alcohol addiction.
 At Discovery Institute of New Jersey, we start treatment with therapy immediately so that we can get to know the client and figure out what their specific needs are.
 In addition to a medical evaluation, this is one of the cornerstones of starting successful treatment.

 Individual therapy gives the client the chance to delve into their emotions and factors that may contribute to their addictive behaviors.
 It is a supplement to group therapy because it allows the client to speak about things they may not be comfortable speaking about in front of a group, or that they want to speak about at greater length, with a trained and licensed mental health professional.

-Individual sessions allow the individual to talk about the sensitive and personal issues.
-Addiction is a multifaceted disease with contributing factors that may be difficult to speak openly about, such as trauma, abuse, failed relationships, and legal matters.
-Individual therapy allows people to freely discuss these topics in a safe, discreet, and private setting.
+Addiction is a multifaceted disease with contributing factors that may be difficult to speak about openly, such as trauma, abuse, failed relationships, and legal matters.
+Individual therapy sessions allow the individual to comfortably talk about these sensitive and personal issues.
+It allows people to freely discuss these topics in a safe, discreet, and private setting.

 Individual therapy may be scheduled weekly or several times a week, depending upon the patient’s specific needs.
-Patients are assigned a primary therapist upon intake who will conduct their individual sessions.
+Upon intake, patients are assigned a primary therapist who will conduct their individual sessions.
 This allows the therapist and the patient to build a trusting therapeutic relationship.

 Types of Individual Therapy

 There are many different styles of therapy and many different effective therapeutic methods professionals can employ in treating patients who suffer from alcohol or drug addiction.
 At Discovery Institute of New Jersey, our team of therapists uses each of these different techniques to treat our clients and every aspect of their addictions.
 Different individual therapy techniques include: